 ARABIAN QUEEN DELIVERS A SHOCK FOR THE AGES

 Since the turn of the new millennium, there has been little in the way of major shocks in this race.
-Twelve favourites have triumphed and the longest priced winner, prior to Arabian Queen’s unbelievable win, had been 8/1.
+Thirteen favourites have triumphed and the longest priced winner, prior to Arabian Queen’s unbelievable win, had been 8/1.
 Serving us a reminder that every horse that takes to the stalls always has some chance, however small, the three-year-old filly secured a completely unpredictable and rare win for the girls.

 Her stunning victory came during the 2015 running of the Juddmonte International, a race where Golden Horn set off as the 4/9 favourite.
 Things never went according to plan for the odds-on option though but he was able to draw level with Arabian Queen inside the final furlong.
 To the surprise of almost everyone inside the racecourse though, the 50/1 filly resisted the challenge to claim a narrow victory on the good to soft Knavesmire turf.